| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday July 24, 2009

 measure on farmers and ranchers and proposals on ways to improve it - and

+hold a mark-up in the Ag Committee.
 Lucas says the Ag Committee has the expertise to fairly and thoughtfully consider the benefits and costs of the Food Safety Enhancement Act.
 He says it's imperative that the committee work in a transparent and bipartisan manner to represent American agriculture's interests. | |

-Oklahoma Farm Bureau's YF& R Heading to Enid ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Oklahoma Farm
+| Oklahoma Farm Bureau's YF& R Heading to Enid ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma Farm

 Bureau Young Farmers and Ranchers Committee will hold its annual Summer